Skip to main content

 lambda_client = boto3.client('lambda')

-# Reserve 100 concurrent executions for critical function
+# Reserve 100 concurrent executions for the payment processor.

 lambda_client.put_function_concurrency(